Who is playing at Wimbledon today?

 Is Andy Murray playing?

-Yes.
-It hasn’t been an easy journey to Wimbledon for Andy Murray.
+No. It hasn’t been an easy journey to Wimbledon for Andy Murray.
 He has been off the court for nearly a year, eventually undergoing hip surgery in January.
-He returned to compete at Queen’s Club in June, bowing out to Nick Kyrgios, and was beaten by Kyle Edmund at Eastbourne, but he’s hoping for better luck at Wimbledon, playing Frenchman Benoit Paire in the first round.
+He returned to compete at Queen’s Club in June, bowing out to Nick Kyrgios, and was beaten by Kyle Edmund at Eastbourne.
+He was due to take part in Wimbledon, but pulled out of a first round match against Frenchman Benoit Paire on the eve of the tournament, instead focusing his comeback on the hardcourt season and US Open.

 How can I watch Wimbledon on TV?